zayne-labs/call-api/README.md

 - Race Condition Prevention: This mechanism eliminates race conditions that can occur when rapid, successive API calls are made, such as during fast typing in a search input, button clicks, etc.
 - Ideal for React Hooks: This feature is particularly useful when `callApi` is used within React's useEffect hook or similar scenarios where component updates might trigger multiple API calls.
 - Configurable: If you prefer to handle request management differently, you can disable this feature by setting `{ cancelRedundantRequests: false }` in the fetch options.
 No pressure 👌.
-- Manual Cancellation: You can manually cancel requests to a specific URL using the cancel method attached to `callApi`.
+- Manual Cancellation: You can manually cancel ongoing requests to a specific URL using the cancel method attached to `callApi`.
 You can also pass an abort controller signal to `callApi` (just like with fetch) as an option and abort the request when you want to.

 Using `callApi.cancel`: